fgrandvarlet/ExandasOracle/README.md

-# Exandas.Oracle
+# ExandasOracle

 A diff tool for comparing structures between two Oracle schemas.

-Exandas.Oracle is a WinForms application developed in C#.
+ExandasOracle is a WinForms application developed in C#.

 It allows you to generate comparison reports in Excel format.